Outpatient Alcohol & Drug Rehab Treatment Near Me

 Are There Different Types of Outpatient Rehab Programs?

-Intensive therapy requires a smaller time commitment than Day Therapy.
-This option is usually suited for someone who still needs a significant level of treatment but cannot compromise personal and work obligations.
+Intensive outpatient programs are usually suited for people who still need a significant level of treatment but cannot compromise personal and work obligations.

 How Do I Know if Outpatient Rehab Is Right for Me?